nextflow-io/nextflow/docs/process.rst

 the actual results.

 The caching feature generates a unique `key` by indexing the process script and inputs.
-This key is used identify univocally the outputs produced by the process execution.
+This key is used to identify univocally the outputs produced by the process execution.

 The cache is enabled by default, you can disable it for a specific process by setting the ``cache``